poke1024/tove2d/docs/tutorials/Animation.md

 The attribute names are `x` and `y` for `moveTo` and `lineTo`.
 For `curveTo` you also have `cp1x`, `cp1y`, `cp2x`, `cp2y`.
 You can read and write those properties.

 ##  Directly Accessing Paths and Curves
 Using  Command  is what you want to animate one path most of the time.
 Sometimes though want to have a broader access to your curve data.
 For example you might want to morph whole parts of a path.
 TÖVE let's you do this.
+Also see the <a href="https://poke1024.github.io/tove2d-api/classes/Curve.html">Curve API documentation</a>.

 Let's first talk about how TÖVE stores your curves and how it names things: